dennylslee/temperature-kmeans-cluster-3d-vis/README.md

 The package used for plotting the map is [Basemap](https://matplotlib.org/basemap/)

-The interctive and scroll-abilty of the 3D plot comes nicely with matplotlib capability.
+The interctive and scroll-abilty of the 3D plot comes nicely with matplotlib's capability.

 ![image stack layer](https://github.com/dennylslee/temperature-kmeans-cluster-3d-vis/blob/master/weather_vis_panel.png)